RobbeDGreef/vubhub/README.md

 help us by just using the app and giving us feedback and new ideas.
 You can contact me (the lead developer) via the help section in the app or by create an issue in this repository.

+# How safe is this?
+This app is mainly build of two components.
+The canvas dependant functionality and the canvas independent functionality.

+Let us begin with the canvas independent functionality.
+These are all the features like class schedule view, news feed, campus map etc. These do not depend on any personal information (except the education you select).

+The other part, the canvas dependant functionality does not save more information then the actual real canvas app.
+We just save your 'canvas oauth2 token' which is basically your login identity.
+This does not mean your password!
+We never even have your password because you fill it into the canvas site directly (viewed through a webview in the app), which then returns us a oauth2 token.
+On top of that, some data from canvas is cached and saved to make the app a little smoother (name, user id, email, locale.
+See user.dart to view the complete structure). *This data is still only saved on your device, we do not store any data of you elsewhere.
+Making the canvas features perfectly safe.*

+However it is perfectly possible to use the app without canvas if you choose to.

 # Roadmap
 - [x] Dark mode
 - [ ] Message the user when their class schedule changes
+- [x] Lecture filters
 - [x] Periodic class schedule updates
 - More canvas features
     - [x] Announcements